kewde/slate/source/index.md

 - **Daemon**
   - Run the "shadowcoind" executable from the linux download to start the Shadow daemon

 ## Windows

 <aside class="notice">
-The Windows QT Wallet comes pre-packaged with an Shadow executable, this is all you need to get your ShadowCash Wallet
+The Windows QT Wallet comes pre-packaged with a Shadow executable, this is all you need to get your ShadowCash Wallet
 </aside>

 ## Mac OSX